timonla/blog/diet-review-sep-2020/post.md

 I will not put any additional effort or research into what I am eating during this week.
 This, I hope, will give you an idea and some inspiration, what is achievable with very little effort.
+I will not use any special kitchen utensils, the most exotic thing, being a blender, to make the results reproducible for virtually anyone.

 (I will try to put slightly more effort into making the food look appealing in the photos though.)